Australian Co-operative Glossary

 Consumer co-operative

-A consumer co-operative is a business that aggregates the purchasing
+A consumer co-operative Is an enterprise that aggregates the purchasing

 power of individuals and families to provide cheaper prices for goods and